linq2js/rxblox/packages/rxblox/README.md

     console.log("Count:", count());
   });

-  // 🟢 SHAPE PHASE: Returns static JSX that NEVER re-renders
+  // 🟢 SHAPE PHASE: Returns static JSX that does not re-execute the component function
   // - Only rx() expressions update
   // - Event handlers work normally
   // - No re-execution of this JSX